Jack-Drake/Anasheed-Site/README.md

 # Anasheed-Site

-## Anasheed APP for IOS Devices
+## Anasheed APP for IOS Devices (Coming Soon)
-The official anasheed app can be found on the app store for free.
+The official anasheed app is coming soon and is in the making.

 ## Anasheed APP for Android (Coming Soon)
 The official android app is coming soon and is in the making.